Combining learning and teaching has never been easier.

 As a full-time student pursuing a Master of Music degree, you’re eligible to apply for graduate assistantships.
 Assistantships are awarded on the basis of musical proficiency and specific skills related to the position, and are paid hourly over the course of the academic year.

-If you are interested in applying for any of the following assistantships, complete the attached application and return it to Connor Callaghan or Doris Howard in the Financial Aid Office.
+If you are interested in applying for any of the following assistantships, complete THIS APPLICATION by March 15, which includes:

 - One copy of your resume